contentful/contentful.rb/README.md

     content_type = client.content_type 'nyancat'
     MyEntry = Contentful::DynamicEntry.create(content_type)

-It is also possible to pass in the raw content_type json string, as returned from the api.
+It is also possible to pass in the raw content_type JSON string, as returned from the api.

 ## License